-As of March 31, 2024 and September 30, 2023, our cash and cash equivalents held by foreign subsidiaries were \$666.6 million and \$640.5 million, respectively.
+As of March 31, 2024 June 30, 2024 and September 30, 2023, our cash and cash equivalents held by foreign subsidiaries were \$666.6 million \$700.4 million and \$640.5 million, respectively.
 We have the ability to repatriate the majority of our cash and cash equivalents held by our foreign subsidiaries without incurring significant additional taxes upon repatriation.

 We have increased seasonal needs related to our inventory build during the December and March quarters that, depending on our cash balance, may require the use of our credit facilities to fund short-term capital needs.
-Our cash balances in the six months ended March 31, 2024 and 2023 were supplemented by intra-period credit facility borrowings to cover short-term working capital needs.
-The largest amount of intra-period borrowings under our revolving and securitization credit facilities that was outstanding at any one time during the six months ended March 31, 2024 and 2023 was \$3.2 billion and \$2.1 billion, respectively.
-We had \$47.9 billion and \$35.4 billion of cumulative intra-period borrowings that were repaid under our credit facilities during the six months ended March 31, 2024 and 2023, respectively.
+Our cash balances in the six nine months ended March 31, 2024 June 30, 2024 and 2023 were supplemented by intra-period credit facility borrowings to cover short-term working capital needs.
+The largest amount of intra-period borrowings under our revolving and securitization credit facilities that was outstanding at any one time during the six nine months ended March 31, 2024 June 30, 2024 and 2023 was \$3.2 billion and \$2.1 billion, respectively.
+We had \$47.9 billion \$56.7 billion and \$35.4 \$49.5 billion of cumulative intra-period borrowings that were repaid under our credit facilities during the six nine months ended March 31, 2024 June 30, 2024 and 2023, respectively.

-Our net cash provided by operating activities decreased by \$1.3 billion in six months ended March 31, 2024 compared to the six months ended March 31, 2023.
-This decrease was primarily due to the \$1.4 billion increase in our net working capital account balances, in part due to delayed collections of approximately \$600 million from certain customers as a result of the February 2024 Change Healthcare cyberattack and the timing of cash receipts from customers and the timing of disbursements to suppliers.
-Additionally, our net cash provided by operating activities in the six months ended March 31, 2024 was adversely impacted by opioid litigation settlement payments of \$250.1 million in comparison to payments of \$108.2 million made in the six months ended March 31, 2023.
+Our net cash provided by operating activities decreased increased by \$1.3 billion \$399.8 million in six the nine months ended March 31, 2024 June 30, 2024 compared to the six nine months ended March 31, 2023.
+This decrease was primarily June 30, 2023 largely due to the \$1.4 billion increase in our net working capital account balances, in part due to delayed collections of approximately \$600 million from certain customers as a result of the February 2024 Change Healthcare cyberattack growth and the timing of cash receipts and disbursements.
+More specifically, the drivers of this increase related to the following: